DerBrunoIR/SystemGoverner/README.md

 - `State` Base class for idempotent state changes on the system

-    This interface is used by most other utils:
+    This interface is used by all other utils:
     ```python
     class State(ABC):
         def install(self) -> None: